mmikowski/powercss/README.md

 ### Double-buffering
 We illustrate "double-buffering" in `pcss._example002_.html` which can be be found in the `examples` directory of the GitHub repository.

-Here, we create two **cascades** then switch between them at will.
+Double-buffering is an common technique to minimize processing and flicker across many areas of computer graphics.
+We create two **style** elements, and then switches between the two of them to apply their CSS.
-PowerCSS never enables a **cascade** until the CSS is completely written and one **cascade** is enabled at any time by PowerCSS.
-This "double-buffering" technique allow us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing styles individually and across multiple stylesheets.
+PowerCSS never enables a **style** element until the CSS is completely written to it.
+This allows us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing styles individually or updating multiple stylesheets.

 PowerCSS is intended to replace **all** other stylesheets for an application.
 While we can use external sheets for our CSS during